US/UK English adaptation

 "Do you translate American English to British English?
 Haha."

 Well, actually I do, and there's a thriving market for it.
-There are huge differences between UK and US English, and despite having lived in this country for five years and visited it for decades, I'm still learning them.
+There are huge differences between UK and US English, and despite having lived in this country for twelve years, I'm still learning them.
 It's not just the obvious things like lift/elevator and pavement/sidewalk either.

 I still have to think ahead a sentence or two to make sure I don't say anything that will elicit a blank stare, like "I want a lie-in on Sunday" (I want to sleep late).
 I have to remember to keep my skeletons in the closet and not in the cupboard, to knock on wood rather than touching it, and to beat dead horses rather than flogging them.
 Where I live, a person who drives a train is not a train driver: they're a locomotive engineer.